- Nutritional deficiencies, known as malnutrition, are the result of your body not getting enough of the nutrients it needs.

 - poor concentration

 You may display all of these symptoms or only groups of them.
 Over time, most people adapt to the symptoms.
-This causes the condition to go undiagnosed.
-Schedule a check-up with your healthcare provider if you experience prolonged periods of fatigue, weakness, and poor concentration.
-These symptoms could indicate the beginning of a serious deficiency.
+This can cause the condition to go undiagnosed.
+Schedule a checkup with your doctor if you experience prolonged periods of fatigue, weakness, or poor concentration.
+These symptoms could be a sign of the beginning of a serious deficiency.

-Your doctor will discuss your diet and eating habits with you if he or she suspects a nutritional deficiency.
-He or she will ask what symptoms you’re experiencing.
+Your doctor will discuss your diet and eating habits with you if they suspect you have a nutritional deficiency.
+They will ask what symptoms you’re experiencing.
 Make sure to mention if you have suffered from any periods of constipation or diarrhea, or if blood has been present in your stool.

 Your nutritional deficiency may also be diagnosed during routine blood tests, including a complete blood count (CBC).
 This is often how doctors identify anemia.

 The treatment for a nutritional deficiency depends on the type and the severity of the deficiency.
-Your doctor will assess the severity of the deficiency and the likelihood of long-term problems caused by the lack of nutrients.
-He or she may order further testing to identify damage before deciding on a treatment plan.
-Symptoms usually fade when the correct diet is followed or supplemented—even with permanent conditions.
+Your doctor will find out how severe the deficiency is, as well as the likelihood of long-term problems caused by the lack of nutrients.
+They may order further testing to see if there is any other damage before deciding on a treatment plan.
+Symptoms usually fade when the correct diet is followed or supplemented.

 A doctor may advise you on how to change your eating habits in the case of a minor deficiency.
 For example, anemia sufferers should include more meat, eggs, poultry, vegetables, and cereals.

-Your doctor may refer you to a dietician if your deficiency is more severe.
-He or she may recommend keeping a food diary for a number of weeks.
-When you meet with the dietician, you’ll go over the diary and identify changes you should make.
+Your doctor may refer you to a dietitian if your deficiency is more severe.
+They may recommend keeping a food diary for a few weeks.
+When you meet with the dietitian, you’ll go over the diary and identify changes you should make.

-Typically, you will meet with the dietician regularly.
-Eventually, you may have a blood test to confirm that you are no longer nutrient deficient.
+Typically, you will meet with the dietitian regularly.
+Eventually, you may have a blood test to confirm that you’re no longer deficient.

-In some cases, a nutritional deficiency may require supplements or a multivitamin.
-It may also be necessary to take an additional supplement to help with absorption, such as taking calcium and vitamin D together.
+The federal government’s Dietary Guidelines for Americans recommends that you get most of your nutrients from food.
+In some cases, you may need to take supplements or a multivitamin.
+It may also be necessary to take an additional supplement to help your body absorb the supplements, such as taking calcium and vitamin D together.

-The frequency and dosage of a supplement will depend on how severe the deficiency is, and will be decided by your doctor or a dietician.
+The frequency and dosage of a supplement will depend on how severe the deficiency is.
+This will be decided by your doctor or a dietitian.

-In very severe cases, such as when a nutritional deficiency does not respond to oral medications, it may be necessary for the nutrient to be administered parenterally (through the veins or muscles).
-This can carry the risk of additional side effects, and usually administered in a hospital.
+In very severe cases, such as when a nutritional deficiency doesn’t respond to oral medications, it may be necessary for the nutrient to be given parenterally (through the veins or muscles).
+This can carry the risk of additional side effects.
+It’s usually done in a hospital.

-Most problems caused by nutritional deficiencies will stop once the deficiency has been resolved.
+Most problems caused by nutritional deficiencies will stop once you’re no longer deficient.
 However, in some cases, there may be lasting damage.
-This typically only occurs when the deficiency has been severe and has lasted a long time.
+This usually only occurs when the deficiency has been severe and has lasted a long time.